MagnaCapax/nodeAgent/README.md

 10. Container/runtime inventory (running Dockerd/Podman workloads) for consolidation planning.

 ## Collector Companion
-- A scaffolded ingestion service (`nodeAgentCollector/`) accompanies this repository.
-It provides API endpoints, database schemas, and installer helpers to accept agent telemetry.
-See `nodeAgentCollector/README.md` for deployment guidance.
+- nodeAgentCollector is maintained in a standalone repository that provides API endpoints, database schemas, and installer helpers to accept agent telemetry.
+Consult that project’s README for deployment guidance and keep schemas in sync with the copies under `schemas/` here.

 ## Development Notes
 - Favor Bash for automation; escalate to PHP only when workflows become unwieldy but remain within repo standards.